aledeluca/academic-wowchemy/content/home/cv.md

     October 2003.

-  - Attendance of the Algebraic Geometry and Algebraic Topology classes of the Scuola Matematica Interuniversitaria (SMI), at the University of Perugia (Italy), August 2003.
+  - Attendance of the Algebraic Geometry and Algebraic Topology classes of the Scuola Matematica Interuniversitaria (SMI) at the University of Perugia (Italy), August 2003.

   - Language skills: Italian (native), English (proficient),